Gcina Zondi - Chief Executive

 Njabulo currently holds a Chief Executive position at Omame Investments (Pty) Ltd (Omame), a company she co owns.
 Under her leadership the business has transformed from small to medium size business which has resulted in the creation of a diversified portfolio of investments that includes facilities management and gaming & betting divisions.
 In this role she is responsible for sourcing transactions, as well as management of short-term contracts and investee companies post deal closure.

 Njabulo graduated at University of Zululand where she obtained B.Paed degree.
 She also holds a Masters in Educational Psychology from the University of KwaZulu-Natal.
 In 2007 she completed a Diploma in Company Direction from the Institute of Directors and GIMT.
-She also holds an Executive Global Master's degree in Management from the London School of Economics (2014 – 2016).
+She also holds an Executive Global Master’s degree in Management from the London School of Economics (2014 – 2016).
+In 2022 Ms. Sithole completed the Certificate in Positive Psychology and Wellbeing: The Psychological, Biological, and Social Aspects of Happiness via the Stanford School of Medicine, Stanford Centre for Health Education.

-In 2007 she was recognised by Standard Bank in the "Bright Star Category" for the Standard Bank Salutes Women of KZN Awards, in an effort to acknowledge women's contribution towards entrepreneurial spirit in the province.
+In 2007 she was recognised by Standard Bank in the "Bright Star Category" for the Standard Bank Salutes Women of KZN Awards, to acknowledge women's contribution towards entrepreneurial spirit in the province.
 In 2003, Njabulo won the Black Management Forum (BMF), KZN Manager of the Year Award.
 She is also a member of the Institute of Directors.

 Lelo Rantloane - Non-Executive

 He began his career with Rand Merchant Bank (RMB) in various roles as a Transactor in the Debt Capital Markets and the Acquisition and Leveraged Finance divisions.
 While at Rand Merchant Bank, he was appointed as Executive Assistant to the Chief Executive Officers of FirstRand and FirstRand Bank.
 He also worked for the Makalani Management Company and for Morgan Stanley in London.
-Following this, he served as Head of Debt Capital Markets and structured debt at Deutsche Bank AG, Johannesburg.
+Following this, he served as Head of Debt Capital Markets and Structured Debt at Deutsche Bank AG, Johannesburg.

 Craig Coombe - Non-Executive

-Brad Pearse - Non-Executive
+Matthew Blewett - Non-Executive